a-thread/Lil-Notebook/README.md

 ![Image of front page](./public/assets/images/front-page.png)

 ### Description
-Create an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+***My Note Taker*** is an application that can be used to write, save, and delete notes.
+This application uses an express backend and saves/retrieves note data from a JSON file.

 ---